A History of Service

 Hickman & Lowder Co., L.P.A., has evolved by bringing together a group of lawyers impassioned by personal and professional experience to create a meaningful way to advocate for clients whose lives are complicated by special concerns.

 Franklin Hickman and Janet Lowder have been working together since 1984.
 By the turn of the century, several more attorneys had joined their unusual firm.
-Elena Lidrbauch, Judith Saltzman, and Mary McKee brought nearly 50 years of experience in public interest law and social work to a firm that valued their past career choices and experience.
+Elena Lidrbauch and Judith Saltzman brought nearly 50 years of experience in public interest law and mental health experience to a firm that valued their past career choices and experience.
 As the firm’s momentum grew, other attorneys followed, including Andrea Aycinena, Lauren Hamilton, and Linda Gorczynski, and a merger with the law office of David Myers, who brought his long-established Lorain County Elder Law practice into step with Hickman & Lowder’s Cleveland office, expanding access and spreading the benefits of the firm across northeast Ohio.

 All the attorneys brought with them a back-story and a commitment to the disadvantaged to build on the firm’s history of service.
 Frank, who as a teenager had worked for years at one of Eunice Shriver’s camps for children with developmental disabilities, began his career at the Legal Aid Society of Cleveland where he advocated for the rights of those with mental disabilities.
 To this day, through his representation of public boards and agencies, he reaches through impact litigation into the daily lives of children and adults with disabilities.
 Janet, who had begun working with Frank as a paralegal, emerged from law school already equipped to champion the rights of children and adults with special needs and to counsel older adults in the fast-growing new field of Elder Law.